'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 "He may have a lot of people going to Facebook and watching his videos, [but] that may not translate into votes either in a Democratic primary or a general election," said Bissett.

-Ojeda first has to make it through a contested primary on May 8, and if he wins then he'll face a Republican who's likely more established and far better financed than him.
+Ojeda first has to make it through a contested primary on May 8.
+If he wins, he'll face a Republican who's likely more established and far better financed.

-The Republican candidates include a long-time state delegate and the former state GOP chairman.
+The Republican candidates include a longtime state delegate and the former state GOP chairman.
 In the last election for West Virginia's 3rd Congressional District, the Republican candidate won with nearly 70 percent of the vote; but until 2014 the district was represented by a Democrat.

 So Ojeda supporters aren't listening to the naysayers.